-Sections 1, 2 and 3 will help you to separate the income to be taxed and adjustments to be allowed by Indiana from your entire income.
+Sections 1, 2 and 3 will help you to separate the income to be taxed and adjustments to be allowed by Indiana.

 General information

 Income received from Indiana sources should be reported as Indiana income by nonresidents, except certain types of Indiana income that are subject to tax only by your state of residence at the time you receive it.